Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 Dataflow using special error handling branches
 ----------------------------------------------

 The eHive system implements a limited exception handling system that creates :ref:`special dataflow when jobs exceed resource limits <resource-limit-dataflow>`.
-These events are generated on special branch -1 (if a MEMLIMIT error is detected) or -2 (if a RUNLIMIT error is detected).
+These events are generated on special branch -1 (if a MEMLIMIT error is detected), -2 (if a RUNLIMIT error is detected), or 0 (any other failure, see the detailed description below).
 Here, if job Low_mem_Alpha fails due to MEMLIMIT, a High_mem_Alpha job is seeded.
 Otherwise, a Beta job is seeded.

 .. hive_diagram::